iamSabib/Consult-Hive/README.md

-# Service Sharing Web Application
+# Consult Hive (service sharing) Web Application

 ## Project Overview
-The Service Sharing Web Application allows users to seamlessly manage and book services while ensuring a user-friendly interface.
+The Consult Hive Web Application allows users to seamlessly manage and book services while ensuring a user-friendly interface.
 The platform is designed with essential features for service providers and users, focusing on functionality, usability, and responsiveness.

 ---